-Summer vacation can be a blissful time for kids, but going for weeks on end without reading can add up to lost skills by September.
-If you dread the process of trying to force your child to pick up a book, try these other activities to keep literacy skills sharp during the summer months.
+Summer vacation can be a blissful time for kids, but going for weeks and weeks without reading can add to lost skills by September.
+If you dread forcing your child to pick up a book, try these other activities to keep literacy skills sharp during the summer months.
 These reading and writing games can be done anywhere, and a family vacation or trip to the beach may be just the inspiration your child needs to embrace the written word.

-Telling stories around a campfire is a classic summertime activity, and it’s also one that uses plenty of literacy skills.
-You can discuss characters, plot and setting first; then challenge kids to tell a story within those parameters.
-For older students, try using more complex terms; for example, provide the climax or the type of conflict, and let kids take the story from there.
-You can also do a round robin-style story, in which each person takes a turn telling the tale for a couple minutes and then passes the action along to the next speaker.
+Telling stories around a campfire is a classic summertime activity, and also one that uses plenty of literacy skills.
+You can discuss characters, plot, and setting first, then challenge kids to tell a story within those parameters.
+For older students, try using more complex terms.
+For example, provide the climax or the type of conflict, and let them take the story from there.
+You can also do a round robin-style story in which each person takes a turn telling the tale for a couple minutes and then passes the action to the next speaker.
 Even without reading and writing, oral storytelling is a powerful reminder of the elements of fiction for kids of all ages.

 For older students, try turning a dry, non-fiction brochure into a poem.
-After a visit to the zoo, hand them the brochure and have them highlight the words that they like best; then challenge them to write a poem using only words from the provided text.
-Giving them the words takes away “writer’s block,” and the results are often remarkable!
+After a visit to the zoo, hand them the brochure and have them highlight the words that they like best.
+Then challenge them to write a poem using only words from the provided text.
+Giving them the words can alleviate writer’s block and the results are often remarkable!

-We’ve got loads of ideas for summer learning fun, so be sure to check out our blog and Pinterest board for even more fun summer activities to try at home!
+We’ve got loads of ideas for summer learning fun, so be sure to check out even more summer activities to try at home!